Data security compliance and encryption for FISMA regulations, the Federal Information Security Management Act

 Thales can help prepare federal agencies and their suppliers to meet these FISMA compliance regulations through:

-FISMA compliance requires program officials, and the head of each agency, to conduct annual reviews of information security programs, with the intent of keeping risks at or below specified acceptable levels in a cost-effective, timely and efficient manner.
-The National Institute of Standards and Technology (NIST) outlines nine steps toward compliance with FISMA compliance:
+FISMA compliance requires program officials, and the head of each agency, to conduct annual reviews of information security programs to keep risks at or below specified acceptable levels in a cost-effective, timely, and efficient manner.
+The National Institute of Standards and Technology (NIST) outlines nine steps toward FISMA compliance:

 Core Thales capabilities that help meet FISMA compliance standards include:

 Thales products help Federal Government agencies, and their suppliers comply with FISMA.

 The first step in protecting sensitive data is finding the data wherever it is in the organization, classifying it as sensitive, and typing it (e.g. PII, financial, IP, HHI, customer-confidential, etc.) so you can apply the most appropriate data protection techniques.
 It is also important to monitor and assess data regularly to ensure new data isn’t overlooked and your organization does not fall out of compliance.

 Thales’ CipherTrust Data Discovery and Classification efficiently identifies structured as well as unstructured sensitive data on-premises and in the cloud.
 Supporting both agentless and agent-based deployment models, the solution provides built-in templates that enable rapid identification of regulated data, highlight security risks, and help you uncover compliance gaps.
 A streamlined workflow exposes security blind spots and reduces remediation time.
 Detailed reporting supports compliance programs and facilitates executive communication.